jobara/lcil/README.md

 # when running locally
 php artisan localize

+# composer script that will also remove old translations
+php composer localize
 ```

 This will extract the strings and collect them for the default language specified in `app.locale`.
 If you'd like to